 Questions regarding entrance exams should be directed to the faculty’s Lead Specialist.
 It is recommended that contact is made as early as possible in order to allow time to organise any special arrangements.
 Typical arrangements could include, for instance, additional time to complete an entrance exam or a quiet working space.
 Arrangements are made on a case-by-case basis.

 In certain circumstances a student may apply for individual arrangements for study attainments and evaluation.
 These circumstances may be, among others, hearing, visual or other sensory impairment, dyslexia, panic disorder, or Asperger’s syndrome.
-The individual arrangements could include, for instance, additional time to complete an examination, an oral examination or a quiet working space or allowing the use of a computer.
+The individual arrangements could include, for instance, additional time to complete an examination, an oral examination or a seperate room for exam or allowing the use of a computer.

-Once the application is signed by the accessibility contact person, you can show it to the course instructor when agreeing upon individual arrangements.
-The final estimation and definition of how special arrangements are implemented is made by the course instructor on the basis of the learning goals of the course.
-The instructor takes into account the suggestions made by the accessibility contact person.
+Once the application is signed by the accessibility contact person, you can show it to the course teacher when agreeing upon individual arrangements.
+The final estimation and definition of how special arrangements are implemented is made by the course teacher on the basis of the learning goals of the course.
+The teacher takes into account the suggestions made by the accessibility contact person.

 Separate room for exams